Liu Shanshan incident: Executive branch response

-Prosecutorial Investigation
+Prosecutorial investigation

 On May 25, 2012, after detailed investigation, the Taipei District Prosecutors Office concluded that although Liu had accepted a plea deal in the U.S., Taiwan’s official documents, reimbursement records, and interviews—including a supplemental agreement signed by the helper consenting to deductions for food, housing, and insurance—showed that the case involved a civil dispute rather than criminal misconduct.
 As a result, prosecutors closed the case and declared Liu not guilty.
-The decision triggered public outrage online, with many criticizing the inconsistency of pleading guilty in the U.S. while being exonerated in Taiwan, calling it “one of the most ridiculous jokes in history.”
+The decision triggered public outrage online, with many criticizing the inconsistency of pleading guilty in the U.S. while being exonerated in Taiwan, calling it "one of the most ridiculous jokes in history".

-Control Yuan Investigation
+Control Yuan investigation

 The Control Yuan investigation revealed that after her Filipino helper left, Liu violated MOFA regulations by hiring a domestic worker from the People’s Republic of China.
 This was only discovered after Liu’s detention, when she instructed subordinates by phone to pay the worker’s salary.
 Furthermore, MOFA personnel discovered that the Chinese worker had used private computers and accessed the internet through secured embassy phones, raising serious national security and confidentiality concerns.
 MOFA had banned the hiring of Chinese nationals at overseas missions as early as May 1999 due to risks of espionage and infiltration.
 The Control Yuan concluded that Liu had violated local laws, failed in leadership, and committed serious misconduct.
 By a vote of 8 to 5, it passed an impeachment motion against Liu and issued a corrective measure to MOFA, calling for a thorough inspection of other diplomatic missions for similar violations.

 Legislative Yuan Response

-Kuomintang (KMT) Lawmakers
+Kuomintang lawmakers

 KMT legislators expressed distrust in MOFA’s narrative.
 Legislator Johnny Chiang questioned whether MOFA’s version of events would be convincing in court.
 Apple Daily quoted a legal expert saying that the “voluntary wage deduction” claim was implausible and would surely be challenged by U.S. prosecutors.
 Legislator Fei Hung-tai criticized MOFA for lacking internal oversight of overseas missions and demanded the establishment of effective personnel and auditing systems within three months.
 He lamented that scandals like this embarrassed officials during election season.